Supreme Commander's Headquarters (India and Pakistan)

-Supreme Commander's Headquarters (India and Pakistan) was a short-lived British military command, the successor to the India Command.
+Supreme Commander's Headquarters (India and Pakistan) was a short-lived British military command, the successor to General Headquarters, India.
 It was established by the Joint Defence Council of India and Pakistan prior to Independence in 1947 and was intended to oversee the withdrawal of the majority of the British Armed Forces in India, along with assisting with the organisation and nationalisation of the newly created armed forces of India and Pakistan.

 Background

 The Supreme Commander's Headquarters was established with the support of the leadership of the Indian National Congress and the Muslim League and with the approval of the Viceroy and Governor-General of India, the Viscount Mountbatten.
 It consisted of senior British officers and soldiers deputed to assist the Joint Defence Council.
 Due to mutual disagreements between the Indian and Pakistani leaders over the continued necessity of a Joint Defence Council following independence and Partition in August 1947, the Supreme Commander India and Pakistan, Field Marshal Auchinleck, requested the British government to close the headquarters and withdraw all its personnel.